Red-footed booby: Taxonomy

-The first formal description of the red-footed booby was by the Swedish naturalist Carl Linnaeus in 1766 in the twelfth edition of his Systema Naturae.
-He introduced the binomial name Pelecanus sula.
-The type locality is Barbados in the West Indies.
+The red-footed booby was formally described by the Swedish naturalist Carl Linnaeus in 1766, in the twelfth edition of his Systema Naturae.
+He gave it the binomial name Pelecanus sula and described it based on a specimen from Barbados.
 The present genus Sula was introduced by the French scientist Mathurin Jacques Brisson in 1760.
 The word Sula is Norwegian for a gannet.